nb-twy/ParkDirectories/README.md

 - [ ] Add -v, --version option to command to report the version.
 - [ ] Delete multiple references with the same command.
 Use space-delimited list.
 - [ ] Add parked directory that is not the current directory.
 Allow -a option to take 2 parameters.
+- [ ] Seed the data file with entries from a specified file.
+This could be useful when scripting the setup of a new machine.
+- [ ] Have a preconfigured set of entries for often used places around the system's directory structure that are not so easy to reach or remember.
 - [ ] Add option to install.sh allowing you to rename the function without having to uninstall and reinstall.
 - [ ] Add update feature to install.sh (i.e. `./install.sh -u`), allowing user to update to new features without losing any currently parked directories.
 - [ ] If the user created a custom directory tree, remove the entire tree if it is empty.
 Don't leave any orphaned directories.